Aashay-Git/e-commerce/README.md

 # E-Commerce Platform

-A full-stack e-commerce application built with **Spring Boot** and **React**, featuring secure authentication, product management, shopping cart, wishlist, order processing, and a comprehensive admin dashboard.
+A full-stack e-commerce application developed using Spring Boot and React for a seamless user experience.
+It includes secure authentication, product management, shopping cart, wishlist, and order processing features.
+The system also provides a comprehensive admin dashboard for efficient management and control.

 ---